When Is Overtime Required?

 FSLA mandates that nonexempt workers be paid at a rate not less than one and one-half times their regular rate for any work beyond 40 hours during a work week.
 It is worth noting that at the federal level, the trigger for overtime is 40 hours during the week and not after 8 hours on any given day.

 For example, an employee could work 10 hours on one day, 8 hours for three days in a row, and after working 6 hours on the fifth day, be sent home by the employer without being eligible for overtime.
 This is because they worked 40 hours for the week.
 The 10 hour day they put in does not make them eligible for overtime at the federal level.

 Overtime Laws at the State Level

-States may also have exemptions from their overtime laws based on company size.
+States may also have exemptions based on company size.
 For example, Alaska requires employers to pay overtime after 8 hours have been worked in a single day.
 But, if the company has less than four employees, they are exempt from this requirement.

 What to do With Tipped Employees

 Under FSLA, a tipped employee is one who regularly receives more than $30 each month in tips.
 For most service people who rely on tips, $30 a month is an easily met threshold.